By Oier Gil, on 02 April 2020

 Instagram launched Stories in August 2016, initially as an add-on to keep followers updated with minor daily activities in your business, but it has since evolved into a more interactive platform.
 500 million daily Story watches in 2019 serves as good proof of that.

 Posting a poll, like the one above, is a way for your community to engage with your posts.
 There are other interactive features on Instagram Stories like question stickers, countdown timers, and even external links.
+We have a whole list of the best types of interactive Instagram stories, but check out this quick overview below:

 Make Announcements and Get Feedback